 How Do You Rinse Quinoa Without A Mesh Strainer?

 Do you have an idea of how quinoa is prepared?
 How do you rinse quinoa without a mesh strainer?
 Before we answer those questions, let us first find out the amazing health facts about this super grain quinoa.
+And talking about health benefits, you can also try making vegan recipes that can be paired with quinoa.

 What is Quinoa?